Ron Reedy: Career

+In 2016, Reedy came out of retirement and founded Skeyeon, the first company based on placing a satellite constellation in Very Low Earth Orbit (VLEO) for the earth imaging market.
+There are numerous benefits to operating in VLEO that are not available in higher altitude LEO and GEO orbits, where most satellites and the International Space Station operate, including inherently higher satellite performance; substantially lower launch and operating costs; and creating self-cleaning orbits essentially solving the significant problem of space debris.
+Skeyeon has developed technology enabling VLEO operation for many different applications, and is actively developing its first satellites for launch.

-Reedy sits on the Council of Advisors for UCSD's Jacobs School of Engineering and its Gordon Leadership Center.
+Reedy sat on the Council of Advisors for UCSD's Jacobs School of Engineering and its Gordon Leadership Center.

 Over the course of his career, Reedy has been listed as an inventor on dozens of patents.
 Many of those patents are related to advancements in silicon on insulator, silicon on sapphire and CMOS.

 Awards and recognition

 In 2011, Reedy and co-founder Mark Burgener were awarded the IEEE Daniel E. Noble Award for Emerging Technologies for their contribution"to make silicon on sapphire (SOS) technology commercially feasible for wireless communications."
 The IEEE Noble award is presented annually to individuals who made a significant contribution to emerging technologies.